Bhashini-IITJ/BharatSceneTextDataset/README.md

 path_to_the_cropped_word_image, recogntion_annotation, script_language
 ```

-## Visual Translation Split

-[Link](https://arxiv.org/abs/2308.03024) to our ICPR 2024 paper on visual translation.
+## Image subset used in (Vaidya et al., ICPR 2024) [Preprint](https://arxiv.org/abs/2308.03024)

 ### Data Download:
-BSTD images split used in Visual Translation can be downloaded from the [link](https://drive.google.com/file/d/1Vi4aPn8w9R4dpiN6Vlt8__prDwT5c6Yk/view?usp=share_link)
+BSTD images split used for Hindi to English scene text to scene text transaltion can be downloaded from the [link](https://drive.google.com/file/d/1Vi4aPn8w9R4dpiN6Vlt8__prDwT5c6Yk/view?usp=share_link)

-Images used in Visual Translation can be downloaded directly from the [link](https://drive.google.com/file/d/1jIPl2C-xjFKyAsDMLPuQBPadIJwI0KEN/view?usp=share_link)
+Images used for Hindi to English scene text to scene text transaltion can be downloaded directly from the [link](https://drive.google.com/file/d/1jIPl2C-xjFKyAsDMLPuQBPadIJwI0KEN/view?usp=share_link)

 ## Data Visualisation of Detection Annotations:
 To visualise detection annotations, run the following command: